pierre-guyomard/RPythonPlus/README.rst

 **RPythonPlus**
 ======================
-An interface between R and Python for datascientists
+An interface between R and Python for data scientists

 Installation